luminaut-org/luminaut/README.md

 [tools.nmap]
 enabled = true  # Enable the nmap tool, requires the nmap utility installed and on the system path.

+[tools.shodan]
+enabled = false  # Enable the shodan tool, requires the shodan API key to be set in the configuration. api_key = ""  # Shodan API key.
+If this is populated, treat the configuration file as a secret.
 ```

 The source of truth for the luminaut configuration is located in `luminaut.models.LuminautConfig`.